 Decoration Of The Great Hall For A Medieval Banquet

 In any great medieval banquet hall, tapestries or heraldic flags and banners usually adorned the walls.
 This added an air of splendour to the surroundings but it was also useful in proclaiming the importance of the most eminent of the banquet guests.
 Their heraldic flags or family crests would be the ones on display.
 This was particularly so if a king, member of a royal family or important member of the Church was amongst the banquet guests.

 This image is again the result of using an AI image bot.
 I imagined a medieval banquet hall decorated with heraldic flags with knights and their noble lord celebrating a victory.

-See A Great Hall Today
+See A Medieval Banquet Hall Today

 Many of this type of banqueting hall still survive in castles around the world today.
-Pictured above is a good example: It is the banquetting hall at St Mesmin Castle in the Vendée area of South West France which has been lovingly and painstakingly restored so that modern day visitors can get a sense of its original splendour.
-When you stand in a historic place like this you begin to get a sense of what it must have been like for the lucky few nobles and their guests who enjoyed many a lavish evening’s food and entertainment there.
+Pictured above is a good example: It is the banquetting hall at St Mesmin Castle in the Vendée area of South West France which has been lovingly and painstakingly restored.
+Modern day visitors can get a sense of its original splendour back in the days when Eleanor of Aquitaine spent time in this area, close to her Duchy of Aquitaine.
+(The ruins of her family’s Chateau de Talmont are not far from Mesmin).